licor/stone_devops_challenge/README.md

 You are not sure on which cloud service you will use yet(that's why you need a free account of Azure or AWS, it's time to choose!)
 Your team **needs a staging environment** ready to test their first features.

-Right, now that you have a hint of what your team needs, let's move forward.
+Now that you have a hint of what your team needs, let's move forward.

 Once you clone this repo, you will note that we have a `source` folder, inside that folder you will find a  simple react application.